etereo-io/edge-next/README.md

 ## TODO List
+- Load config
+  - Add the correct schema validation
 - Connect to a database
   - Firebase
   - MongoDB
+  - In Memory DB
 - Content CRUD
   - Add validations on client side and server side
   - Allow to upload files